USS-Shenzhou/t88/README.md

 a) As a game player, when you load and play this program in Minecraft, this license automatically grants you all rights necessary, which are not covered in the GPL-3.0 license, or are prohibited by the GPL-3.0 license, for the normal loading and playing of this program in Minecraft.
 In case of conflicts between the GPL-3.0 license and the Minecraft EULA or other Mojang/Microsoft terms, the latter shall prevail.

 b) As a Minecraft mod developer, when you write other Minecraft mods and use this program as your prerequisite (dependency), the calling, instead of extending, copying or modifying, of all content in the `cn.usssehnzhou.t88.network` package is not subject to the "infectious" restrictions of the GPL-3.0 license.
 However, you still need to prominently indicate the use of this program as a prerequisite (dependency).

+c) Notwithstanding other provisions of this License, if you modify this Program by linking or combining it with the [Sign Me Up](https://github.com/teaconmc/SignMeUp), this license grants you additional permission to allow `Sign Me Up` to be licensed under the terms of the BSD 3-Clause License.
+This additional permission applies only to `Sign Me Up` as it is specifically described, and does not extend to any derivative works of `Sign Me Up`.